fieldtrip/website/development/testing.md

 ## Extending existing tests

-Test scripts validate specific functionality that is used in tutorials and/or in the analysis scripts that other people are writing or have written in the past.
-For this reason, you should in general _not change_ or remove perceived problems from existing test scripts, as that might break backward compatibility.
+The test scripts validate specific functionality that is used in tutorials and/or in the analysis scripts that other people are writing or have written in the past.
+For this reason, you should in general _not change_ or remove perceived problems from the existing test scripts themselves, as that might break backward compatibility.

 If you modify a function and subsequently encounter errors in its corresponding test script, it is likely due to your change to the code.
 You should correct your changes and rerun the test script until it passes.